 - Modem-Router: No

 If you are into gaming, streaming, or setting up bandwidth-hungry IoT connections at home or office, you might consider the ARRIS Surfboard S33.
+It is a better upgrade over the below-mentioned SB8200, owing to the availability of a multi-gig port, making it #1 on this list.

 Why is it suited for Comcast Xfinity?

 Firstly, the Arris S33 works well with any internet plan from Xfinity by Comcast, but it makes sense to buy it for a 1200 Mbps service plan.
-I used it with the same internet package and was amazed by the speeds, throughput, and latency.
+I used it with the same package and was amazed by the speeds, throughput, and latency.

 However, the standard internet plans use 32 x 8 channel bonding.
 Upon connecting this modem to a Wi-Fi 6 router, I experienced the highest wireless throughput of 1167 Mbps in download and 191 Mbps in upload in 5GHz mode.